robdmoore/PushBetterSoftwareWithPullRequestsPresentation/README.md

 Push better software with Pull Requests presentation
 ====================================================

-A [presentation](https://github.com/robdmoore/PushBetterSoftwareWithPullRequestsPresentation/raw/master/Presentation.pptx) I gave to the [Yow!
-West conference](http://west.yowconference.com.au/speakers/) about pull requests on 13 May 2014.
+A [presentation](https://github.com/robdmoore/PushBetterSoftwareWithPullRequestsPresentation/raw/master/Presentation.pptx) I gave to the [2014 Yow!
+West conference](http://west.yowconference.com.au/archive-2014/) about pull requests on 13 May 2014.

 I have published a practice run of my talk on [YouTube](https://www.youtube.com/watch?v=W6kDwZTazsE).